chippenzie/chippenzie/README.md

 * An attempt to reverse-engineer and localize [11Alive's Wizometer](https://www.11alive.com/weather) at https://chippenzie.github.io/wizometer/build/
 * An attempt to organize archive.org's old radio broadcasts to listen to at https://chippenzie.github.io/wayback-hifi/build/

-I'm on dischord if you want to contact me

 <!---
 chippenzie/chippenzie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.